save on energy costs

 Photovoltaic solar panels on the roof of a hou...

-The practice of harnessing clean, renewable from the sun to power homes and businesses is gaining popularity as improved technology and business models are reaching consumers.
+The practice of harnessing clean, renewable from the sun to homes and businesses is gaining popularity as improved technology and business models are reaching consumers.

 Towns across the have increasingly been turning to solar technology for their primary energy needs, which in turn can attract businesses and homebuyers to further boost their local economies.

-• Power Purchase Agreements (PPA)
+• Purchase Agreements (PPA)

 How it works: A PPA works similarly to how most consumers pay for electricity today.
 The PV panels on your home are owned, installed and maintained by a third-party solar provider.
 Customers are usually charged at a fixed rate that is lower than projected utility costs for the amount of solar power they use in kilowatt hours.
 The provider can then reap the benefits of any available tax credits or rebates given by the government.